ALIF Consulting

 In Azure, we can specify a scope at four levels: management group, subscription, resource group, or resource.
 Scopes are structured in a parent-child relationship.
 You can assign roles at any of these levels of scope.

-The relations between security principal, role definition and scope is a kind of many-to-many.
+The relationship between security principles, role definition, and scope is a kind of many-to-many.

-We can assign the same role to multiple users, groups, or managed identity on same or different resources (scope).
+• We can assign the same role to multiple users, groups, or managed identities on the same or different resources (scope).